Utkarssh11/Web-Development-Assignment-Zymr/README.md

 # User Dashboard

-A React-based user dashboard for analytics and user management.
+This project is part of the **Web Development Assignment** It is a React-based user dashboard that shows analytics and user management features using the provided API

 ## Live Demo
 [View on Vercel](https://web-development-assignment-zymr.vercel.app/)